ibm-cloud-docs/containers/cs_loadbalancer.md

 {:preview: .preview}

-# Setting up an NLB 1.0
+# Setting up basic load balancing with an NLB 1.0
 {: #loadbalancer}

 Expose a port and use a portable IP address for a Layer 4 network load balancer (NLB) to expose a containerized app.
 For information about version 1.0 NLBs, see [Components and architecture of an NLB 1.0](/docs/containers?topic=containers-loadbalancer-about#v1_planning).